accel-sim/accel-sim-framework/gpu-simulator/gpgpu-sim4.md

 Contemporary GPU architectures make use of an adaptive cache mechanism, in which the device driver transparently configures the shared memory capacity and L1D capacity on a per-kernel basis.
 Using the adaptive cache, if a kernel does not utilize shared memory, all the onchip storage will be assigned to the L1D cache
 ```
-# Defualt config is 32KB DL1 and 96KB shared memory
+# Assume defualt config is 32KB DL1 and 96KB shared memory
-# In Volta, we assign the remaining shared memory to L1 cache
+# In adaptive cache, we assign the remaining shared memory to L1 cache
-# if the assigned shd mem = 0, then L1 cache = 128KB
+# If the assigned shd mem = 0, then L1 cache = 128KB
 # For more info, see https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#shared-memory-7-x
 -gpgpu_adaptive_cache_config 1
 ```
 We support sub-sector fetch-on-read write design with true write-allocate modeling for both L1&L2 caches.
+The new policy conserves memory bandwidth when running write-intense GPU workload.
+When a write to a single byte is received, it writes the byte to the sector, sets a corresponding write bit in a byte-level write mask and sets the sector as valid and modified.
+When a sector read request is received to a modified sector, it first checks if the sector write-mask is complete, otherwise, it generates a read request for this sector.
 ```
-# to use sub-sector lazy_read design, use character 'L', 'N' for no write allocate, 'W' for naive write design found in GPGPU-sim 3.x and 'F' for fetch-on-write
+# To use sub-sector lazy_read design, use character 'L', 'N' for no write allocate, 'W' for naive write design found in GPGPU-sim 3.x and 'F' for fetch-on-write
 # cache configuration string: <sector?>:<nsets>:<bsize>:<assoc>,<rep>:<wr>:<alloc>:<wr_alloc>:<set_index_fn>,<mshr>:<N>:<merge>,<mq>:**<fifo_entry>
 -gpgpu_cache:dl2 S:32:128:24,L:B:m:L:P,A:192:4,32:0,32
 ```